cdl-geneseo/geneseo-dictionary/W/Worshipping-the-porcelain-goddess.md

 # Worshipping the porcelain goddess

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Worshipping the porcelain goddess

 Created by  Unknown User (kmh28), last modified by  Unknown User (mtr7) on Apr 28, 2015

 (phrase) Vomiting.2006: Recognized by 94% of those surveyed, while 0% of those believed it to be specific to Geneseo.2008: Definable, but not commonly used.
 2015: No one was able to define the term and so no one was able to use it in a conversation.
 Obsolete.
 Romig, S-Z, 2015.&quot;After a long night of partying, Josh spent the next morning worshipping the porcelain goddess.&quot;Source: Geneseo Dictionary 2006.
 SHelsher.
 Originally from Revised Dictionary of Geneseo English Spring 1999.